aragon/hack/docs/kits-intro.md

 3. Create app instances for all the apps (`dao.newAppInstance(...)`)
 4. Initialize apps (`app.initialize(...)`)
 5. Set up permissions for the apps and the DAO.
-6. Clean up the permissions temporarily assinged to the kit.
+6. Clean up the permissions temporarily assigned to the kit.